 - Evaluated for transfer and approved by the Registrar.
 Credits must be from an approved accredited institution. - An official transcript must be supplied.
 Unofficial transcripts may be accepted but must be replaced with an official transcript from the accredited institution within 30 days of the student's start date.
-Failure to supply an official transcript will result in the loss of earned transfer credits and associated tuition discounts. - Subjects in which grades of C or better were earned are accepted. - Courses must have been completed within the last 10 years to be accepted at NTI. - Course hours need to be equivalent to or higher than those of courses offered at NTI to be eligible for transfer consideration. - No more than 9 academic credits are accepted from accredited post-secondary schools. - No more than 3 academic credits may be earned through correspondence or Internet courses. - Transfer credits are not counted into grade average, but they count toward the credit accumulation rule. - \$250 per approved academic credit will be deducted from program tuition amount.
+Failure to supply an official transcript will result in the loss of earned transfer credits and associated tuition discounts. - Subjects in which grades of C or better were earned are accepted. - Courses must have been completed within the last 10 years to be accepted at NTI. - Course hours need to be equivalent to or higher than those of courses offered at NTI to be eligible for transfer consideration - NTI will accept academic credits up to 30% of the program from accredited post-secondary schools. - Transfer credits are not counted into grade average, but they count toward the credit accumulation rule. - Each academic credit approved for transfer will be applied at a rate of \$275 per academic credit. - Due to the nature of CDL regulations, NTI does not accept transfer credits from other institutions for that program.